 Product video: these pieces of video are widely used as a part of the e-commerce user experience, in particular on product pages and landing pages, to give details about the product’s features and advantages, and inform customers about the problem-solving potential of the product.

-Hero section video: that’s another kind of web page videos that are used as a part of the hero section which is the above-the-fold part of the web page, often home page, that includes a prominent and attractive piece of content, be it an image, video, text, slider or other elements.
+Hero section video: that’s another kind of web page video that is used as a part of the hero section which is the above-the-fold part of the web page, often home page, that includes a prominent and attractive piece of content, be it an image, video, text, slider or other elements.
 Choosing a video for the hero section, designers often breathe life into it, make it dynamic and strengthen its emotional appeal.

 Video guides and tutorials: these are classic how-to videos.
 They present video instructions of a different kind showing the step-by-step process of interacting with a product, a piece of information (for example, a recipe), etc.